didactek/deft-mcp2221/README.md

 Formats of the request and response are well-documented in the datasheet.
 Operations cover pin and protocol configuration, queries for ADC and GPIO, and high-level I2C operations.

+### HID vs IOUSBHost

-On macOS, the HID side of the adapter is bound to a system driver (AppleUserUSBHostHIDDevice), and attempts to open the interface are rebuffed with (slightly formatted):
+On macOS, the HID side of the combo adapter is bound to a system driver (AppleUserUSBHostHIDDevice), and attempts to open the interface as usermode USB are rebuffed with (slightly formatted):

   Error Domain=IOUSBHostErrorDomain Code=-536870203
   "Failed to create IOUSBHostObject."